Cristian Álvarez (Salvadoran footballer)

-Cristian Edgardo Álvarez Cruz (born 19 April 1978 in Santa Ana) is a former Salvadoran professional footballer and currently manager.
+Cristian Edgardo Álvarez Cruz (born 19 April 1978) is a Salvadoran football manager and former player.

 Club career

-FAS

 Álvarez came through the youth system at C.D.
 FAS and signed professional terms with them in 1995.

-1999–00: Loan to Espinho

 In 1999, he joined Portuguese Second Division club Espinho on loan, but returned to El Salvador after only one season for play with C.D.
 Dragón.

-Return to FAS

 In 2001, Álvarez rejoined C.D.
 FAS.

 International career

 Álvarez made his debut for El Salvador in an October 2000 FIFA World Cup qualification match against St Vincent & the Grenadines and has earned a total of 17 caps, scoring no goals.

 He has represented his country in 3 FIFA World Cup qualification matches and played at the 2001 and 2005 UNCAF Cups.

 His final international game was a November 2006 friendly match against Panama.